czewail/flui/package_src/example/README.md

-# flui_example
+# fluui_example

-Demonstrates how to use the flui plugin.
+Demonstrates how to use the fluui plugin.

 ## Getting Started